 This program is open to you if you are grieving the death of an important person in your life.
 Most participants will be at least 6 months into their grief experience.
 This is not a requirement if you feel you are ready to participate.

-Tuition for this year-long, 76+hour program is $1,495.
 A limited number of scholarships are available for people facing financial hardship.
+The number of scholarships will be based on the number of people who enroll as finances allow.
 Please contact Heather for more details.

 Each month will explore a theme from Mindfulness & Grief, as well as other relevant or seasonal topics: